edygar/react-render-server/README.md

 A least opinionated render-server using React [universally](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

 > This project is heavily based on [@erikras](https://github.com/erikras/react-redux-universal-hot-example)\`s project,
-> but using only few tools and dealing only with the front-end on both server and client.
+> with some personal preferences

 ## Styles and Assets Management
 Any asset must be imported directly to the javascript file which is going to need it.